MartinStokroos/Philips_MFB_544_Visaton_modification/README.md

-# Squawker and Tweeter Driver Modification for the Philips 544 MFB speaker
+# Squawker and Tweeter Modification for the Philips 544 MFB Speaker

 This repository contains design information of 3D printable adapter parts to replace the original mid+high drivers from the Philips 22RH544 MFB speaker with Visaton drivers.